em-bellis/PEER_workshop/2_Genomics_Techniques/README.md

 $ samtools flagstat SH009.aligned.sorted.bam
 ```

 9. We can also visualize the alignment with `samtools tview`.
 You can scroll with the arrow keys on your keyboard, or type `?` for a menu of options.
+The bamfile must be indexed first.
 ```
+$ samtools index SH009.aligned.sorted.bam
 $ samtools tview SH009.aligned.sorted.bam Sther_PMEI.fasta
 ```